-EVE is also used for assessing the economic capital required to support interest rate risk in the banking book ('IRRBB'):
+SABB uses EV (i.e. inclusive of the assumed repricing cash flows of the bank's free equity for assessing the Pillar 2 economic capital required to support interest rate risk in the banking book ('IRRBB').

-- Where EVE under any scenario is higher than the current balance sheet carrying value of equity, the banking book income stream is positive (i.e. profit) and therefore capital accretive under that scenario and no economic capital for IRRBB is required. - Where EVE of any scenario is lower than the current balance sheet carrying value of equity, the banking book income stream is negative (i.e. loss) and therefore capital deductive under that scenario and economic capital for IRRBB is held against this loss.
+- Where EV under any scenario is higher than the current balance sheet carrying value of equity, the banking book income stream is positive (i.e. profit) and therefore capital accretive under that scenario and no economic capital for IRRBB is required. - Where EV of any scenario is lower than the current balance sheet carrying value of equity, the banking book income stream is negative (i.e. loss) and therefore capital deductive under that scenario and economic capital for IRRBB is held against this loss.